History

 The Rover Vitesse / Buick Jetfire are amazing lumps.
 With mild attention, they easily produce the magic one-for-one solution or one horsepower per pound weight.
 For this reason, they are a popular engine swap choice among hot rodders and kitcar builders.
 They collect myths and fancy like few others.
 I will try to distinguish some from fact from fiction.

-INSTALLING A NEW EXHAUST SYSTEM
+INSTALLING A BRANCH MANIFOLDS TWIN SYSTEM

 There is no argument that an improved exhaust system is good for the car.
 The engine will breathe better and engine temperatures will drop.
 As the factory system installed is very restrictive, a free flowing change is a fine adjunct to other major alterations to the engine.
 A stainless or treated system is also prettier and maintenance free.